dotnet/docs/docs/csharp/language-reference/compiler-options/nostdlib-compiler-option.md

 ### To set this compiler option in Visual Studio

 > [!NOTE]
 > The following instructions apply to Visual Studio 2015 (and earlier versions) only.
-The **Do not reference mscorlib.dll** build property doesn't exist in Visual Studio 2017.
+The **Do not reference mscorlib.dll** build property doesn't exist in newer versions of Visual Studio.

 1. Open the **Properties** page for the project.